-Notice is given pursuant to the Naming Rules for places in Victoria 2022 (‘Rules’) that the Melbourne City Council (‘Council’) proposes to name the east-west section of CL0405 in North Melbourne as ‘Anastasia Lane’.
+Notice was given pursuant to the Naming Rules for places in Victoria 2022 (‘Rules’) that the Melbourne City Council (‘Council’) proposes to name the east-west section of CL0405 in North Melbourne as ‘Anastasia Lane’ (the ‘Proposal’).

 The lane is located on the site of the now demolished Melbourne Benevolent Asylum.
 Opened in North Melbourne in 1851, it provided refuge for the growing numbers of poor, disabled, and aged in the Port Phillip Settlement.
 Demolished in 1911, it was a landmark building of early Melbourne.